Arthus15/BlazorGraphTraining/README.md

 # BlazorGraphTraining
 Company training for GraphQL and Blazor.

-There is no production propose for this proyect.
+There is no production propose for this project.
 It's a learning project using the last technologies, so multiple mistakes can be commited by the author (me).

 # How to run it?
 You need to have installed docker and docker swarm because this proyect is deployed using services.
 Once is installed, execute the 'deploy.sh' script.